 22. Chios, Northern Aegean Island

-- Chios island is the home of medieval villages producing the famous mastic, of UNESCO Monastery of Nea Moni of Chios, of the Castle City hanging over the cliff and of the spectacular nature and beaches from Kardamyla to Diefha
+- Chios island is the home of medieval villages producing the famous mastic, of UNESCO Monastery of Nea Moni of Chios, the Castle City hanging over the cliff, and the spectacular nature and beaches from Kardamyla to Diefha.

-- From Chios, you can hop to Lesvos island which is 3 hours far by ferry
+- From Chios, you can hop to Lesvos island which is 3 hours away by ferry.

 24. Astypalaia island, Dodecanese